SmriteePoudel/CODSOFT/README.md

 # CODSOFT
-This is some web development projects.
+This is some web development projects for making calculator.
 <br>
 Author- Smritee Poudel